StaMo: Unsupervised Learning of Generalizable Robot Motion from Compact State Representation: Experiments

 \subsection{Real World Experiments}

-\textbf{Experiment Setup.} Our experimental benchmark comprises six tasks—three short-horizon and three long-horizon—to comprehensively evaluate the effectiveness of our representation in facilitating world modeling and decision-making across a spectrum of task complexities, as shown in Figure~\ref{fig:real}.
-For each task, we collect 50 demonstrations and evaluate performance over 20 trials, results are shown in Table ~\ref{tab:horizon_tasks}, our real-world robot setting and tasks definition are detailed in Appendix~\ref{app:real}.
+\textbf{Experiment Setup} Our real-world experimental benchmark comprises six manipulation tasks (three short-horizon and three long-horizon) to comprehensively evaluate the effectiveness of our \textit{\NickName} representation in facilitating world modeling and decision-making across a spectrum of task complexities, as shown in Figure~\ref{fig:real}.
+For each task, we collected 50 human demonstrations and evaluated performance over 20 trials.
+The results, presented as percentage success rates, are shown in Table~\ref{tab:horizon_tasks}.